psychmeta/beautiful-jekyll/contact.md

 ---

 ## Feedback and Questions
 We'd love to hear about your experience with `psychmeta`!
 Have a question or concern?
 Are you interested in telling us about how you're using `psychmeta` in your classroom?
 Want to give us a pat on the back (or yell at us)?
-Tell us about it by [emailing us](mailto:psychmeta@psychmeta.com) or [Tweeting to psychmeta](https://twitter.com/psychmetaR).
+Tell us about it by [emailing us](mailto:psychmeta@psychmeta.com) or [tweeting to psychmeta](https://twitter.com/psychmetaR).

 ## Reaching the Authors
 Have a matter to discuss with one of us individually or want to learn about our work?
 Here's how you can reach us: